subhalingamd/tectonic-action/README.md

 **Optional** Branch to push compiled PDF to, if defined. *(Default: Branch in which action is triggered)*

+### `logging`

+**Optional** Whether to output API response when status code is not 2XX.
+True if `logging` is passed as 'yes'.
+Default is 'no'.

 ## Outputs
 Pushes a Compiled PDF file parallel to the tex, xtx file, if push is passed as 'yes' and push_path is undefined.
 Otherwise a Compiled PDF file will be pushed to the location defined in push_path, if push is passed as 'yes'.
+Logging is false by default.

 ## Example usage